 AMY GOODMAN: Did it have something to do with you being there?

-AZMAT KHAN: Anand was actually in the meeting with them.
+AZMAT KHAN: Actually, Basim—I’m sorry, excuse me—Anand was actually in the meeting with them.

 AMY GOODMAN: Anand, describe that meeting and your participation in it.

-JUAN GONZÁLEZ: And what has been the reaction by the U.S. military, by the coalition, since your article came out?
+JUAN GONZÁLEZ: And, Anand, what’s been the reaction by the U.S. military, by the coalition, since your article came out?

 ANAND GOPAL: Well, almost nothing, actually.
-We have been waiting to hear something from them.
-We gave them all of our essential findings way before the article was published—three or four weeks before—and asked them for comment on each specific individual allegation that was made in the piece.
+We’ve been waiting to hear something from them.
+You know, we gave them all of our essential findings way before the article was published, three or four weeks before, and asked them for comment on each specific individual allegation that was made in the piece.
 And we haven’t heard a thing.

 Basim Razzo, I’d like to begin with you.
-In our headlines today, we talked about—and I understand that he is in the dark right now because the electricity has gone out in his city.
+In our headlines today, we talked about the—and I understand that he is in the dark right now, because the electricity has gone out in his city.
 But his line is still working with us.
-I would like to ask you—in our headlines, we reported that the United States is going to end up spending trillions of dollars just in interest over the next decades on all of the military, the interventions in Iraq and Syria.
-I am wondering, when you hear this enormous amount of funds and yet you find that you are one of the few people, civilians, who suffered from a U.S. airstrike that has actually been offered any kind of payment, your reaction when you hear these enormous sums spent, and yet so little that the United States is setting aside for the victims of its mistaken attacks.
+I’d like to ask you, the—in our headlines, we reported that the United States is going to end up spending trillions of dollars just in interest on all of the—over the next decades, on all of the military, the interventions in Iraq and Syria.
+I’m wondering, when you hear this enormous amount of funds, and yet you find that you are one of the few people, civilians, who suffered from a U.S. airstrike that’s actually been offered any kind of payment, your reaction when you hear these enormous sums spent, and yet so little that the United States is setting aside for the victims of its mistaken attacks?

 AMY GOODMAN: I think his light has just come on.

 BASIM RAZZO: Yes, it just came on.
-Well, really, it is very upsetting because, actually, the first time I heard that the civilian life of an Iraqi killed was $2,500, which was really, really upsetting, I felt it was degrading.
-And I talked to one person—I said, “How would you feel, like if you are in an airplane accident in the United States, and you lost somebody you love, and the airline will give you $2,500 for it?”
+Well, really, it’s very upsetting, because, actually, the first time I heard that the civilian life of an Iraqi killed was $2,500, which was really, really upsetting, I felt it was degrading.
+And I talked to one person.
+I said, “How would you feel, like if you are in an airplane accident in the United States, and you lost somebody you love’s life, and the airline will give you $2,500 for it?”
 He said, “I would be outraged.”
 I said, “How do you think I feel?
-My wife, daughter, brother, and nephew were killed by an airstrike, and they were innocent civilians, and now they offered me $15,000 for two people.”
-I was outraged really by this amount.
+My wife, daughter, brother and nephew were killed by an airstrike.
+They were innocent civilians.
+And now they offered me $15,000 for two people.”
+It was—I was outraged, really, by this amount.
 Very, very upset.

-AZMAT KHAN: Yes.
-Not just because we didn’t include West Mosul, but also because these airstrikes that we were serving—the 103 in that sample—occurred before a rule change that stated last December, under President Obama, that authorized more ground commanders, to be able to call in and approve airstrikes.
+AZMAT KHAN: Yes, not just because we didn’t include West Mosul, but also because these airstrikes that we were surveying, the 103 in that sample, occurred before a rule change that started last December, under President Obama, that authorized more ground commanders to be able to call in and approve airstrikes.
 And many believe that this was one of the reasons why we saw a spike in civilian casualties from these airstrikes.

 AMY GOODMAN: Have they taken down all these YouTube videos?